 RAY-CORE SIP roof panels & wall panels combine three labor tasks into one smart panel system.
 This system utilizes conventional proven building materials: premium doug fir members, state-of-the-art high R-value closed cell polyurethane foam, and a foil radiant vapor barrier.
 This brilliant panel coupled with jobsite materials; rafters for roofs, double top plates, single bottom plate, headers, king studs, and trimmers for walls will meet all local standard building codes.
 Read More on Roof Panels or Wall Panels.

 On average it will cost about $1350.00 more on a 1500sq foot home to use RAY-CORE's SIP wall panels.
 This small investment will pay you back in less than three years and keep money in your pocket throughout your life.
 Read More

 Can I Get OSB On My Panels?

-Although RAY-CORE can apply sheathing to the integrated wood studs in the factory, best practices recommend that it be nailed on at the jobsite with only a minimumal amount of time and cost.
+Although RAY-CORE can apply sheathing to the integrated wood studs in the factory, best practices recommend that it be nailed on at the jobsite requiring only a minimal amount of time and cost.
 Benefits include a lighter, easier to handle panel, and a substantial reduction in shipping costs.
 Most importantly, by applying the sheathing onsite, this allows for the OSB or plywood to overlap the panel joints insuring a stronger airtight wall or roof system that saves you money.